Chemical Engineering M.S. (Ithaca)

 Application Requirements and Deadlines

 Most applicants have satisfactorily completed the equivalent of the fundamental work required by an accredited curriculum in chemical engineering.
 Outstanding students with undergraduate majors in chemistry, materials science, microbiology, or physics are also encouraged to apply.
 For such students extra semester or summer term of residence is normally required.
-All applicants are required to submit GRE general test scores.

 - all Graduate School Requirements, including the TOEFL Exam or IELTS Academic Exam for non-native English applicants